How to Write a Cover Letter for an Unadvertised Job

 When You Know There is a Job Opening

 If you know the company is hiring but hasn't advertised the position, write a traditional cover letter expressing your interest in the open position at the company.
-Be sure to specifically relate your qualifications to the job.
+Be sure to specifically relate your qualifications for the job.

 When You Don't Know if the Company is Hiring